rmattila/rmattila.github.io/_posts/2020-02-03-if_preprint.md

 *ii)* the accuracy of the sensors and *iii)* the measured observations.

 We also discuss the design of counter-adversarial systems.
-As in our [ICASSP'20 paper](https://rmattila.github.io/2019/10/18/preprint/), the setup is that an enemy deploys an autonomous filtering and control system that:
+As in our [ICASSP'20 paper](https://rmattila.github.io/2019/10/18/preprint/), the setup is that an enemy:

 1. measures our current state [via a noisy sensor](https://en.wikipedia.org/wiki/Hidden_Markov_model),